-A plausible scenario to explain the observed patterns is that basal predators introduce HPAI to the region through migratory movements, massively happening in early summer when the first seropositive individuals were detected, and/or foraging movements, happening all summer long, between South America, where it was introduced from12, and the Falklands48.
+A plausible scenario to explain the observed patterns is that mesol predators introduce HPAI to the region through migratory movements, massively happening in early summer when the first seropositive individuals were detected, and/or foraging movements, happening all summer long, between South America, where it was introduced from12, and the Falklands48.
 Apex predators then could act as epidemiological bridges, linking offshore cases with dense coastal colonies, and potentially colonies to one-another through their foraging behaviours.
-Most of these cases likely fail to initiate sustained transmission chains, but a few do, leading to massive outbreaks in basal predator colonies.
+Most of these cases likely fail to initiate sustained transmission chains, but a few do, leading to large outbreaks in meso predator colonies.
 In this context, the removal of potentially infected carcasses before they contribute to onward transmission could help reduce even more the number of outbreaks.

 Immunity and future outbreaks